aekau21/aekau21/README.md

 **`Data Science Undergraduate (DS Major at Chaminade University of Honolulu)`**

-I am an undergraduate student studying Data Science at Chaminade University of Honolulu.
-I joined the Data Science major in January 2023 after spending two years as a pre-med student with a major in psychology and a goal of attaining a Doctor of Physical Therapy degree(DPT) at A.T.
-Still University.
-My transition into this new field has ignited a strong desire to learn and grow, and I am eager to seize any opportunities that come my way.
+I am a recent gradute from Chaminade University of Honolulu with my degree of a Bachelors of Science in Data Science Analytics and Visualizations with a minor in computer science.
+I currently work for Huntington Ingalls Industries and MC3 Technologies.
 ---

 ### 🧰 Languages/Tools